 Across the United States, nearly 50 million students are out of school.
 Some are joining classes remotely, others are completing take-home packets and workbooks, and many are out of school all together.

-It’s an imperfect system, but educators and their communities are coming together to support and engage students.
+It’s an imperfect system, but educators and their communities are coming together to support and engage students in distance learning.
 Here is a look at some of the different strategies as this ‘new normal’ takes hold.

 Education in a Pandemic